halid-durakovic/heimdall/README.md

 ###IGetSecretFromUsername

-You will need to supply an implementation of IGetSecretFromUsername, without this you wont be able to instantiate your delegating handler.
+You will need to supply an implementation of `IGetSecretFromUsername`, without this you wont be able to instantiate your delegating handler.
 This is important because it does a server side lookup of the users secret and uses that to create the comparison cryptographic hash and ultimately compares that to what is in the `Authorisation` header.
 Below is a contrived example of what this looks like, typically you would use a persistence medium.